 Students will have the opportunity to participate in grade-specific faith retreats where they will learn about living and proclaiming their faith.
 This project has been allocated $6,000.

 The Outdoor Adventure Club is a group of targeted, at-risk students that participate in a variety of outdoor activities they otherwise wouldn’t have the opportunity to experience.
 The Club encourages students to gain an appreciation of God’s creations in a faith-filled, natural setting.
 This project has been given $1,950.

-In response to high demand and increased number of students, the Kind Kids Club will continue next year at the school.
-This group of Grade 4 and 5 students will meet weekly to discuss and create activities to promote faith, kindness, acceptance and positive mental health in the school community.
-This initiative has been given $650.
+The Kind Kids Club is made up of Grade 4-5 students that have expressed an interest in becoming a leader within the school.
+In response to high demand, the school has developed a Kind Kids Junior Club for Grade 1-3 students.
+These clubs will meet regularly to discuss and create activities to promote faith, kindness, acceptance and positive mental health in the school community.
+This initiative has been given $750.

 Leadership Club students known as Health Champions, will grow in their faith at a retreat at Sacred Heart Parish.
 These students will become school-wide faith-filled leaders that will model, encourage and promote mental/physical/emotional health.
 The school community will benefit from their leadership and various activities throughout the school year.
 This project has been allocated $900.

 Students in Kindergarten to Grade 9 will engage in an active and meaningful examination of their faith through story, games, music, movement, reflection, and prayer.
 The retreats will be split into two, one for elementary students, and one for middle school students.
 This initiative has been allocated $4,400.